mcroker/englandrugby-gms-parser/README.md

 ## Usage

-Useage instructions may appear in time, in the meanwhile you can see how I am using it at https://github.com/mcroker/twrfc-gms-scripts
+Useage instructions may appear in time, in the meanwhile you can see how I am using it in the examples directory

 ## Contributing